ihf-code/python/session_07/exercises/exercises_7.md

 4. Create a padlock function.
 You need to be able to pass in a passcode and if its correct it should return "Unlock", else "Locked"
 5. Write a function that returns the sum of multiples of 3 and 5 between 0 and limit (parameter).
 For example, if limit is 20, it should return the sum of 3, 5, 6, 9, 10, 12, 15, 18, 20
 6. Write a function called is_prime() that accepts a number and return True or False if the number of prime or not
-7. Write a function that return True if a string is a pallindrome and False if it is not.
+7. Write a function that checks to see if a string is a pallindrome, if it is, it will return True and False if it is not.
+8. Write a function that checks to see if a sentence is a pallindrome, if it is, it will return True and False if it is not.
+Tip - you may want to format your sentence so it is all lower case, and .replace() to get rid of white spaces.